-The Institute of Quarrying (IQ) and the National Stone Centre (NSC) have joined together to realise the NSC's vision of inspiring people to engage with the origin, the industry and the history of stone.
+The Institute of Quarrying (IQ) and National Stone Centre (NSC) have merged.
+Together we will work to inspire people to engage with the origin, the industry and the history of stone.

-Coming together means we will be united in creating a world class visitor experience and an internationally significant centre of excellence for the quarrying and mineral products industry.
+Our vision is to create a world-class visitor experience and an internationally significant centre of excellence for the quarrying and mineral products industry.

 We are excited to present the first visualisation of how this vision will materialise in the architect drawings below.

 A key objective in the design approach for the new building is to consider it as a 3-dimensional sculptural element embedded within the landscape.
 Our approach aims to minimise its visual impact on the landscape, particularly when viewed from the elevated position of the High Peak Trail.

 Another objective in the design is to take advantage of key views from within the building through carefully considered openings into areas of varying characteristics e.g. open valley to the south, reef to the east, woodland and quarry to the west.

 The new building is conceived as two 2 -storey blocks jutting out from the edge of the plateau on the south side of the existing Centre, bearing reference to crystalline rock formations.
 The two blocks would be set into the bank and project into the landscape at an angle of 45 degrees from each other and embrace the surrounding landscape.